 4. Everyone can flag problematic reviews

-We know that there are a small minority who try to post fake reviews on Trustpilot.
+We know there's a small minority who try to post fake reviews on Trustpilot.
 But we also recognize the power of an entire community in stamping out abuse.

 We take instances of fraud or misuse of our platform seriously and have tools in place* for weeding out non-genuine or problematic reviews.
 Such reviews can be flagged by our customized software, or reported to us by a Trustpilot user, or even the company who was reviewed.
 Our Compliance Team will then investigate and take appropriate action.

 Reports of non-compliant reviews are investigated by Trustpilot’s Compliance Team.
-If the reported problems can be addressed, the review’s author will be invited to edit their review to bring it in line with Trustpilot’s guidelines.
+If the reported problems can be addressed, the review’s author will be asked to edit their review to bring it in line with Trustpilot’s guidelines.

 6. Reviews may be removed under specific circumstances

 Non-compliant reviews that have been flagged or reported but not edited by their authors — and continue to violate Trustpilot’s guidelines — will be removed from our platform.
 They will no longer count towards a business's star rating or TrustScore.

-Reviews that are removed are not deleted, but these reviews will remain offline until and unless the outstanding problems can be resolved.
+Reviews that are removed are not deleted, but will remain offline until and unless the outstanding problems can be resolved.
 We’re always able to reinstate reviews if their authors come back to us at a later date.

 We consider reviews to be user-generated content owned by their authors.
 Therefore, only the reviewers themselves can permanently delete individual reviews through their personal accounts on Trustpilot.

 7. Reviews can be updated

 Reviewers are welcome to update their reviews to add details of their most recent transactions or reflect a changed opinion of the company.
 If they've had a new buying or service experience, reviewers can also leave a new review of the same company (read more about multiple reviews here).

 8. The journey continues